zhijing-jin/chatroom/README.md

 # chatroom

-## Introduction
 This is a simulation of chatroom app using TCP and UDP, by Zhijing Jin and Zihao Chen.

-It is a good practice for people who are learning computer networks.
+This project is a good practice for people who are learning computer networks.

 For questions, please feel free to email the [author](mailto:zhijing.jin@connect.hku.hk).